 It may be necessary to set a different location or size for a gate between samples.
 Consider the following example, where a global gate falls in the wrong location on a tight population between files:

 (file 2 - gate placed incorrectly)

-To set the location of the gate differently between files, select the gate, click the tailored per file button, and then move the gate.
+To set the location of the gate differently between files, select the gate from the list of Gates, click on the Gate tailoring icon and then select the tailored per file button.
+Finally, adjust the gate as necessary.
 The movement will only apply to the file that is currently being viewed.
 The result is below:

 (file 2 - after tailoring the gate location)